Sydefix/habit-tracker/readme.md

 For a complete list of all commands and their options, please see the **[User Guide](https://github.com/Sydefix/habit-tracker/wiki/User-Guide-Command-Line-Usage)** on our GitHub Wiki.

-## Contributing
+## Contributing and Development

 Contributions are welcome!
-This project is built with a clean, decoupled architecture that is easy to extend.
+This project is built with a clean, decoupled architecture that is easy to extend with scalability in mind.
+It was built with `SQLAlchemy` as this supports a variety of databases.
+It can also be easily plugged with `Flask`, `FastAPI`, and so on.

-To get started with development, please see the **[Developer Guide](https://github.com/Sydefix/habit-tracker/wiki/Developer-Guide-&-Project-Architecture)**.

 To run the test suite:
 ```bash